fovea-org/fovea/README.md

 ```

 This example is a bit more involved, but showcase some of the strongest parts of Fovea:
 - You can declare `@prop`s which are the properties you'd like to use within your templates and styles.
-Here, the `@rop` `clickAmount` of type `number` is declared (yes, the data type is actually used for coercion!)
+Here, the `prop` `clickAmount` of type `number` is declared (yes, the data type is actually used for coercion!)
-- You can use complex Expressions inside your templates.
+- You can use complex Expressions inside your templates for everything that goes into the `${...}` parts.
 We call them *Live Expressions*, because they react immediately to changes to the `prop`s that are used within them.
 You can use *all* Javascript language features within those.
 - You can automatically sync your `props` with host attributes.
 Fovea takes care of mapping the names between them.
 In this example, the `prop` `clickAmount` will be set on the host element as the attribute `click-amount` and update each time the value changes.
+It also works the other way around - when the attributes change, the `prop` is updated - and coerced into the data type that it is declared with.
 - You can react to changes to your props with the `@onChange` decorator.

+Best of all, you don't pay any cost for the features that you don't use.
+For example, if you never use the `@onChange` decorator, Fovea won't ship the related logic.

 Naturally, Fovea components can do **so** much more, so instead we'll refer you to the [full examples section].